 Children’s Arrival and Free Play

 - Warm greetings from the teachers create a family-friendly environment to the children especially those who are new.
 Knowing that the teachers love to see them makes them feel at home, accepted, and secure.

 - While free play activates the children’s minds and bodies, they are able to enjoy it with other children as they expand their sphere of acquaintances beyond the scope of family.
 At this age, friendships with peers does not only become increasingly important to them, but also develop their social skills.
 They start learning to share toys, play together, as well as develop their verbal skills.

 - The children are able to develop healthy minds as they engage in different activities, from playing games or yoga (exercise on breathing and body coordination) to follow the music rhythm.

 - The body movements help supply the oxygen to their brains.
-This is a good start in preparing their brains in grasping the topics they will learn at the Preschool Program.
+This is a good start in preparing their brains in grasping the topics they will learn at the Early Learning Program.

 - In this activity, the children foster a sense of community as they experience a feeling of belonging.
 They are also captivated by story time with the teachers using colourful pictures, singing, or skits.

 - Music is also an important part in circle time as it encourages them to follow the musical rhythm by the joining of hands, the synchronization of movement and gesture, as well as singing.